Tox Boot Camp | #ACMT2025

 University of Mississippi Medical Center

 Dr. Vearrier is board-certified in occupational medicine, addiction medicine, medical toxicology, and emergency medicine.
 He obtained his undergraduate degree from University of California Berkeley in 1996 and his Doctor of Medicine degree from University of California San Diego in 2000.
 He completed his emergency medicine residency at Drexel University College of Medicine in Philadelphia, PA in 2008 and his medical toxicology fellowship at Drexel in 2010.
 Dr. Vearrier was core faculty for the emergency medicine residency and medical toxicology fellowship at Albert Einstein Healthcare Network from 2010 to 2011 before returning to Drexel University College of Medicine as core faculty for the emergency medicine residency and the medical toxicology fellowship director from 2011 to 2019.
 He obtained his Master of Public Health degree at Drexel University School of Public Health in 2013.
 He completed his occupational medicine residency at University of Pennsylvania in Philadelphia, PA in 2015.
 Dr. Vearrier came to University of Mississippi Medical Center in 2020 where he serves as chief of the division of medical toxicology and service chief for medical toxicology.
-He is the associate director for preventive medicine residency, co-medical director of student and employee health, core faculty for the emergency medicine residency, and the institution’s medical review officer.
+He is the program director for the medical toxicology fellowship, associate program director for the preventive medicine residency, co-medical director of student and employee health, core faculty for the emergency medicine residency, and the institution’s medical review officer.
 Dr. Vearrier is very active in academic endeavors having published numerous peer-reviewed publications and book chapters, serving as a peer reviewer for journals in the occupational medicine and medical toxicology fields, and serving as a Chief Editor at Medscape.

 Registration Rates